Yuva (2024 film)

 Yuva is a 2024 Indian Kannada-language action drama film directed by Santhosh Ananddram and produced by Vijay Kiragandur under Hombale Films.
-The film, which marks the fourth collaboration of Ananddram and Hombale Films, stars Yuva Rajkumar in his lead acting debut, while Sapthami Gowda, Achyuth Kumar, Gopal Krishna Deshpande, Sudharani and Kishore appear in supporting roles.
+The film, which marks the fourth collaboration of Ananddram and Hombale Films, stars Yuva Rajkumar in his lead acting debut, while Sapthami Gowda, Achyuth Kumar, Gopalkrishna Deshpande, Sudharani and Kishore appear in supporting roles.

 Yuva was released on 29 March 2024 and received mixed to positive reviews from critics.
 It was the eighth highest-grossing Kannada film of 2024.

 Plot

 Yuva, a national-level wrestler, lives in Bangalore with his father Shankar, mother Girija and elder sister Shwetha.
-One day, Yuva gets banned from the sport due to allegations of matchfixing scam against him and his coach Veeranna Doddamani, where Shankar strains his relationship with Yuva.
-Unable to follow his passion, Yuva joins an engineering college in Mangalore and soon picks up fights with local students.
-After graduating from college, Yuva returns home and learns that Shankar has fled from home after Shwetha's marriage.
-Yuva also learns that Shankar took hefty loans from his friends, colleagues and loan sharks for the family.
-He begins to work as a food delivery boy, as his past deeds in college hindered his job prospects.
-Yuva also realize his responsibilities to take care of the family.
-Yuva soon finds Shankar in Gokarna and learns that Shankar invested the money in the stock market, but got cheated as the money was not invested in shares by the marketeers.
-Yuva recovers the money from the marketeers and solves the loan problems.
-Doddamani also rescinds his and Yuva's ban by capturing the real culprit behind the matchfixing scam.
-Yuva soon begins training in the championship and finally wins the championship.
-Despite being a wrestling champion, Yuva continues to work as a delivery boy and Shankar sees Yuva with respect.
+He is banned from wrestling after being accused of involvement in a matchfixing scam with his coach, Veeranna Doddamani, causing a rift with Shankar.
+Unable to pursue wrestling, Yuva joins an engineering college in Mangalore, where he frequently fights with local students.

+After graduating, Yuva returns home and discovers that Shankar has left following Shwetha's marriage.
+He also learns that Shankar borrowed heavily from friends, colleagues and loan sharks to support the family.
+With his college record damaging his employment prospects, Yuva works as a food delivery boy and begins to accept his responsibility for supporting the family.

+Yuva eventually finds Shankar in Gokarna, where he learns that Shankar invested the borrowed money in the stock market but was deceived by marketeers who never invested it in shares.
+Yuva recovers the money and settles the family's debts.
+Meanwhile, Doddamani captures the real culprit behind the matchfixing scam, leading to the bans on both himself and Yuva being rescinded.

+Yuva resumes training for the championship and ultimately wins it.
+Despite becoming a wrestling champion, he continues working as a delivery boy, earning Shankar's respect.